fabianmartins/alienattack.workshop/README.md

 };
 ~~~

-The API must be accessible only by the Manager.
+4. The API must be accessible only by the Manager.
+5. You need to test the API using the JWToken.
+   a.
+We heard that you can get some insights by reading [this file](./diverse/howtotestyourapi.txt), but you should use it as a last resource.

 **-- FastFix --**
 We heard that something can be learned from this [link](http://partnerfactoryprogram.s3-website-us-east-1.amazonaws.com/labpack/fullmicroservice/fullmicroservice.html).

+We also learned that someone left this file on our

+**IMPORTANT:**
-Be sure of double checking your environment.
+* Be sure of double checking your environment.
 It seems that you might already have the required table created.
 You might just need to populate it with data.
+* It seems that the instructions will guide you in creating a new API.
+Remember that we want to add a new resource to the existing API (under the v1 resource), not to create a new one!
+* After deploying the new microservice, if you set the security

 ### fixACTIVITY 13 - Deploying the WebSocket for APIGateway